muammerkeles/strapi-ai-content-creator-plugin/README.md

-# Strapi 5^ Ai Content Creator - Create Content With Open AI & Gemini
+# Create Content With Open AI and Gemini for Strapi (5 and later) project.

 ## ⚙️ Plugin Configuration